qgis/QGIS-Documentation/docs/user_manual/preamble/foreword.rst

 QGIS currently runs on most Unix platforms, Windows, and macOS.
 QGIS is developed using the Qt toolkit (https://www.qt.io) and C++.
 This means that QGIS feels snappy and has a pleasing, easy-to-use graphical user interface (GUI).
-There are also independently created QGIS versions that run on Android and iOS.
+There are also independently created applications that allow you to take QGIS into the field.
+These applications can run on Android and iOS.

 QGIS aims to be a user-friendly GIS, providing common functions and features.